Black Yachting History: The Captain & The Commodore

 Culrose McLaughlin (From “Adventures of the Venture” by C.H.J.
 Snider, 1923)

-Jarvis was a seven-time Commodore of Toronto's Royal Canadian Yacht Club.
-The title of this article ("The Captain & The Commodore"), however, is a play on words: McLaughlin was also reportedly a commodore at at least one point, evidently of J.P.
-Morgan Jr.'s fleet of pleasure craft in Glen Cove, N.Y.
-(Whether he in fact did work for Morgan Jr. is TBC.)
+Aemilius Jarvis was a seven-time Commodore of Toronto's Royal Canadian Yacht Club.
+The title of this article ("The Captain & The Commodore"), however, is a play on words: Culrose McLaughlin was also reportedly a commodore at at least one point, evidently of J.P.
+Morgan Jr.'s fleet of pleasure craft in Glen Cove, N.Y. (per C.H.J.
+Snider in the Toronto Telegram in 1941).
+(Whether McLaughlin did in fact work for Morgan Jr. is TBC.)

 Aemilius Jarvis (From “5,000 Miles in a 27-Tonner” by Aemilius Jarvis, 1921)

-The Skuttlebutt version of the story has been shared widely in the U.S., Cayman Islands, and Europe.
-The Black Ottawa Scene version is an accoutrement to the Skuttlebutt one, with added details.
+The Scuttlebutt version of the story has been shared widely in the U.S., Cayman Islands, and Europe.
+(The Black Ottawa Scene version is an accoutrement to the Scuttlebutt one, with some added details.)

 S.S.
 Twin Falls Victory: Culrose McLaughlin was captain of this U.S. Merchant Marine ship in 1952.
 (Port Louis, Mauritius – Dec.
 1964)

-There have been developments as a result of the Skuttlebutt article being published.
+There have been developments as a result of the Scuttlebutt article being published.
 Subsequently, I plan to write a follow-up to this story for Black History Month 2024, so stay tuned!

-Skuttlebutt Sailing News version – Black Yachting History: McLaughlin & Jarvis
+You can read the (primary) Scuttlebutt Sailing News version here: Black Yachting History: McLaughlin & Jarvis

-Black Ottawa Scene version – Black Yachting History: Capt.
+You can read the (secondary) Black Ottawa Scene version here: Black Yachting History: Capt.
 Culrose McLaughlin & Aemilius Jarvis

 Popular Posts